 What is your hourly rate?

-Do you offer sliding-scale or income-based pricing?
+Do you offer discounted or income-based pricing?

 Do you require a retainer or upfront payment?